 Inquiry based learning is realized by a thematic approach that integrates different concepts such as literacy, numeracy, science and art into meaningful contexts.
-Inquiry based learning is a method that involves higher order questions and encourages curiosity, which not only helps pupils to understand the skills gained by following the IPC but also drives the development of conceptual understanding.
-Deep level learning is also based on working with themes, providing activities and assignments that focus on developing higher order thinking, such as evaluating, analysing, and creating.
-This approach helps pupils develop a growth mindset.
+Inquiry based learning is a method that involves higher order questions and encourages curiosity, which not only helps students to understand the skills gained by following the IPC but also drives the development of conceptual understanding.
+Deep level learning is also based on working with themes. providing activities and assignments that focus on developing higher order thinking, such as evaluating, analysing, and creating.
+This approach helps students develop a growth mindset.
+Students choose how they demonstrate their learning in a varied manner, such as group work, art activities, role play, multimedia, projects and much more.